-In other words, people prefer immediate rewards to discounts and bonuses that one have to wait for.
+In other words, people prefer immediate rewards to discounts and bonuses that one has to wait for.

 For example, on the subject, the reviews are placed on the right.
-First, reviews inspire confidence, and secondly – more importantly – show that customers are extremely satisfied with the decision taken and register on the service.
+First, reviews inspire confidence, and secondly – more importantly – show that customers are delighted with the decision taken and register on the service.

 In the end, it’s all about trust.
 Customers must be sure that they can rely on you before they give you a dime.
-There are several ways to gain the trust of visitors:
+There are several ways to gain the confidence of visitors:

 Campfirenow.com marketers applied two of these three techniques, mentioning “more than 100,000 customers” and placing under the price list a review from lifehacker.com

 Understanding the universal properties of the psyche will allow you to establish closer contact with your target audience and encourage users to decide in your favor.